A Local Discontinuous Galerkin Method for Dirichlet Boundary Control Problems

-The rest of this paper is organized as follows: In the following section we discuss the regularity of the solutions under the appropriate assumptions and notation and present the optimality system.
-Section~\ref{sec:ldg} is devoted to the formulation of the LDG scheme for approximating the Dirichlet boundary control problem.
+The rest of this paper is organized as follows. \x{In the following section, we discuss the regularity of the solutions and present the optimality system.} Section~\ref{sec:ldg} is devoted to the formulation of the LDG scheme for approximating the Dirichlet boundary control problem.
 In Section \ref{sec:estimate}, we establish a priori error estimates for the LDG approximation on a convex polygonal domain.
 These estimates are derived for two distinct discretization strategies used in the optimal control problem: the variational discretization approach and the piecewise linear discretization approach.
-Section \ref{sec:numeric} provides numerical experiments to support and validate the theoretical findings.
-Finally, concluding remarks and further discussion are presented in Section~\ref{sec:conclusion}.
+Section \ref{sec:numeric} presents numerical experiments to support and validate the theoretical findings.
+Finally, concluding remarks and further discussion are provided in Section~\ref{sec:conclusion}.